atomicnetworkseu/atomicradio-documentation/api/weather.md

 # Weather

 {% hint style="warning" %}
-A rate limiter is connected upstream on this endpoint, find out more about all the security mechanisms we use [here](https://docs.atomicradio.eu/resources/ratelimits).
+A rate limiter is connected to this endpoint, find out more about all the security mechanisms we use [here](https://docs.atomicradio.eu/resources/ratelimits).
 {% endhint %}

 {% api-method method="get" host="https://api.atomicradio.eu" path="/weather" %}